 - Responding to Change over following a plan

 In a nutshell, Agile values the human over the process, and the product over the project.
-It encourages collaboration with the customer, frequent and early delivery and feedback, welcoming changes even late in the development, accepting mistakes (failing fast to learn fast), letting teams self-organize, etc. To learn more about Agile principles, refer to our previous post on the topic “What is Agile Software Development ?” and the Agile Manifesto website.
-In the sequel, we will highlight to main properties of Agile way of development:
+It encourages collaboration with the customer, frequent and early delivery and feedback, welcoming changes even late in the development, accepting mistakes (failing fast to learn fast), letting teams self-organize, etc. To learn more about Agile principles, refer to the Agile Manifesto website.
+In the sequel, we will highlight two main properties of the Agile way of development:

 - An iterative and incremental development.